 JD: Symfony 5 seems to go even further than Symfony 4 in providing turnkey bricks automating tasks.
 How is this really the case?

 NG: Yes, it does.
 Conventions introduced in Symfony 4 are reinforced in Symfony 5.
 They make it easier for developers to use Symfony, and improve development efficiency.

 The automation of Symfony’s configuration involves two elements: first Flex, then the dependency injection engine.
 Together, they enable to configure only special cases: for all other cases, you just have to comply with a few conventions to get the expected result.
-Symfony 5 introduces new conventions allowing, for example, to replace some special classes (called “compile pass”) with a few declarative lines in configuration files.
+Symfony 5 introduces new conventions allowing, for example, to replace some special classes (called “compiler passes”) with a few declarative lines in configuration files.

 At the same time, Symfony 5 also implements some “high level” components I was talking about earlier, for example Mailer and Notifier.
 In fact, Symfony’s code base is now mature and vast enough to provide complete functionalities, turnkey bricks.
 This is an evolution that should continue in the next versions of Symfony.

-Find soon on our blog the next part of Nicolas Grekas’ interview on why to migrate to Symfony 5.
+Find here the next part of Nicolas Grekas’ interview on why to migrate to Symfony 5.